miethe/meatybytes/content/posts/OpenShift/OCP Features/Overview/Core Foundations/Networking/CNI/index.md

 ## How Does CNI Work in Kubernetes?

-The CNI in Kubernetes, and thus OpenShift, works as a bridge between the Kubernetes orchestration layer and the underlying host network by coordinating the allocation of network interfaces to containers and managing network resources.
+The **CNI** in Kubernetes, and thus OpenShift, works as a bridge between the Kubernetes orchestration layer and the underlying host network by coordinating the allocation of network interfaces to containers and managing network resources.
 A CNI plugin is responsible for inserting a network interface into the container network namespace (like one end of a virtual ethernet pair) and making necessary changes on the host (like attaching the other end of the veth into a bridge).

-The kubelet, the primary node agent in Kubernetes, is enlisted by the CNI when it expects to perform network operations on a container.
-The kubelet calls the CNI plugin with the desired command (like ADD, DEL, CHECK) and provides related network configuration and container-specific data to the plugin.
+The **kubelet**, the primary node agent in Kubernetes, is enlisted by the CNI when it expects to perform network operations on a container.
+The kubelet calls the CNI plugin with the desired command, such as `ADD, DEL, CHECK`, and provides related network configuration and container-specific data to the plugin.
 The CNI plugin then performs the required operations and reports the result.

 ### Pod Networking